 Interdisciplinary Biology Doctoral Program and Doctor of Philosophy in Health Services Research.

 Other nursing programs feed nursing professionals into Charlotte’s medical community.

-The Presbyterian School of Nursing at Queens is comprised of 32 full-time faculty and approximately 550 students in its Associate of Science in Nursing (ASN), Bachelor’s of Science in Nursing (BSN) and Masters of Science in Nursing (MSN) programs and offers pre-licensure programs leading to the associate degree or the bachelor’s degree in nursing.
+The Presbyterian School of Nursing at Queens is comprised of more than 20 full-time faculty and 300 students in its Associate of Science in Nursing (ASN), Bachelor’s of Science in Nursing (BSN) and Master’s of Science in Nursing (MSN) programs, and offers pre-licensure programs leading to the associate degree or the bachelor’s degree in nursing.
 Other options include the accelerated BSN option and post-licensure programs, which consist of the master’s degree in nursing, the RN-to-BSN option and the RN-to-MSN option.
-The full-time teaching faculty has 32 nurses who work in partnership with Presbyterian Hospital, Carolinas Medical Center and other regional institutions.
+The full-time teaching faculty has nurses who work in partnership with Novant Health Presbyterian Medical Center, Carolinas Medical Center and other regional institutions.